Understanding endometriosis pregnancy helps explain how endometriosis may interfere with a woman’s effort to become pregnant.

 These tiny islands of “endometrium” (or cells) scatter themselves through the fallopian tubes and implant themselves to other surfaces like the uterus, the bladder and other pelvic organs.

 Endometriosis pregnancy becomes very difficult, partially because of the pain these misplaced cells can cause to some women, and because these cells can block important pathways in and around the uterus.

 These growths increase in size, and when women have their menstrual period, the growths become very painful and inflamed.
 Frequently, these growths cause scarring which is painful in and of itself.

-Endometriosis pregnancy and related difficulties in conceiving and avoiding miscarriage are related to hormone imbalance, according to Harvard-trained physician Dr. John R. Lee.
+Endometriosis pregnancy and related difficulties in conceiving and avoiding miscarriage are related to hormone imbalance, according to Harvard-trained physician and author Dr. John R. Lee.

 Women with endometriosis that are able to get pregnant, find that pregnancy improves endometriosis, sometimes even causing permanent relief of symptoms.